 At first, I was confused, scared and withdrawn in my new home.
 I couldn’t understand where I was and what I was supposed to do here.

-Despite the confusion and fear, I realized that my new home wasn’t that bad at all.
-In fact, I liked my new home much more…with so much space and so many things to do and see.
+Despite the confusion and fear, I realized that my new home wasn’t that bad after all.
+In fact, I liked my new home much more with so much space and so many things to do and see.